fl-hi1/Nonparametric-Statistics-project/README.md

 # Final results

-The final presentations can be found here:
+The final presentations can be found presentations folder

-The final report can be found here:
+The final report can be found in the report folder

-The results from the simulations knitted can be found here:
+The results from the simulations knitted can be found in the current folder

 # Authors